 Right to a Paper Copy of This Notice: We will provide a paper copy of this notice upon request, even if you have agreed to receive a copy of this Notice electronically.

 WE RESERVE THE RIGHT TO CHANGE THIS NOTICE

 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-We will post a copy of the current code on our website and will update the effective date accordingly.
+We will post a copy of the current Notice on our website and will update the effective date accordingly.

 If you believe your privacy rights have been violated, you may file a complaint with Caris or with the Secretary of the Department of Health and Human Services.
 You will not be penalized for filing a complaint.